Franklin and the Turtle Lake Treasure: Plot

 The next day, they meet Little Crow, an orphan bird, who shows them the box's location, but they find that someone has already dug it up.
 Little Crow later kidnaps Snail and takes her to his falcon chick friends so they can play with her.
 Franklin and Sam volunteer to rescue Snail, but their personalites clashes again.
-After they figuring out how to work together, admitting that their differences has gotten the best of them, they reach the top of the mountin where the falcon nest lies.
+After they figuring out how to work together, admitting that their differences has gotten the best of them, they reach the top of the mountain where the falcon nest lies.
 The Falcon Mama, having discovered her chicks' antics, lets Snail go with Franklin and Sam, and decides to adopt Little Crow into their family after being convinced of his good intentions.
 This also restores the group's faith in their mission, so they continue searching for the box.

-Following the advice the old turtle woman gave them that "the treasure is under the rainbow", they reach a mountin pass and wait for the rain.
+Following the advice the old turtle woman gave them that "the treasure is under the rainbow", they reach a mountain pass and wait for the rain.
 They find a cave, where they meet a grizzly bear named Grizzly.
 He reveals that he found the box long ago with a metal detector and added to his collection of found items, but does not remember where he put it.
 Eventually, they find the box under a crystal chandelier that divides the sunlight into a rainbow.
 Grizzly then helps them travel across the river with his canoe and the group heads home.

 Returning home, they give the turtle talisman to Granny, but it does not effect her.
 However, when they show her other contents of the box, including a picture of her and her parents, she slowly starts to recover, stating that she finally got back the only memento she had left from her parents.
 The Turtle family happily celebrates her recovery.